AqwamCreates/DataPredict/docs/WhyIDoNotLetTheAIsToFullyCodeDataPredict.md

 * Bachelor Algorithm Correctness And Efficiency: This subject allows me to understand what redudant calculations can be removed or cached during all of the algorithms' optimization.
 This enables all of these algorithms to train between game frames.

-* Bachelor Software Maintenance: This subject allows me to be efficient in adding and extending algoritms since this subject has trained me to be more disciplined while coding a large codebase.
+* Bachelor Software Maintenance: This subject allows me to be efficient in adding and extending algoritms since this subject has trained me to be more disciplined in Composition, Inheritance, SOLID, DRY, and Design Patterns for all kinds of codebases including DataPredict™.

 * Bachelor Human Computer Interaction: This subject allowed me to create DataPredict™'s API designs that are comfortable for those who are not used to apply machine learning to their projects.
 If the users feel that the API design is uncomfortable to use, they are likely to think that the overall machine learning stuff is complicated to apply for their projects.